 Fast Track Your Career in Digital Marketing

-Learn the practical aspects of performance marketing by enrolling in Simplilearn’s Post Graduate Program in Digital Marketing in partnership with Purdue University.
+Learn the practical aspects of performance marketing by enrolling in Simplilearn’s IMT Ghaziabad Digital Marketing Program.
 Learn top digital marketing tools with this certification featuring Masterclasses from Purdue faculty and Facebook experts, and case studies from Harvard Business Publishing.

 This certification program is meant for professionals looking to pursue a career in digital marketing and experienced marketers who want to learn the latest digital marketing skills.

 Performance-based marketing is a digital marketing strategy driven by results.
 It is suitable for brands that aim to reach their audience at scale as payments are made to marketing service providers once the business objectives have been met, such as a click, sale, or lead.

 Performance Marketing is legit, and it isn't a scam.
 It is an incredibly valuable industry for business.
 It can be that an advertiser charges you fees based on performance and only invests the amount into remarketing and brand bidding.